Hag-Seed: Development history

 In June 2013, Random House announced the Hogarth Shakespeare series, as part of which well-known novelists re-tell a selection of Shakespeare's plays.
 Later that year, it was announced that Margaret Atwood's adaptation of The Tempest would join Jeanette Winterson's Winter's Tale adaptation and Anne Tyler's Taming of the Shrew adaptation as part of the project.
 The Hogarth Shakespeare series, Hag-Seed included, was intended to launch in 2016 to coincide with the four-hundredth anniversary of Shakespeare's death.

 Explanation of the novel's title

 Felix asks his students to make a list of "curse words" used in The Tempest.
 On the list is "hag-seed."
 Felix bans all swearing from rehearsals save for the curse words from the list.
-"Hag-seed" refers to Caliban, who is the son of a witch.
+"Hag-seed" (Hag meaning both, a witch and a type of fish) refers to Caliban, because he is the son of a witch named Sycorax, and also due to his appearance which is closer to a fish than a human.

 Awards and nominations

 Hag-Seed was on the long list for the 2017 Baileys Women's Prize for Fiction.